MVS-sysgen/sysgen/README.md

 Some of the parameters for JES2 may be changed from the MVS console and the changes will only remain in effect until the next IPL.
 Some of the parameters must be changed by altering the JES2PM00 member in SYS1.PARMLIB, then stopping and restarting JES2.

-# To Install

-In the [SOFTWARE](SOFTWARE) folder is software that comes with this SYSGEN.